When is the best time to visit Venice?

 The main festivities are the 2nd of June, the Republic Day is celebrated and the Vogalonga, on the first Sunday of the month.

 Towards the end of the month, Venice also hosts two important popular festivals: San Giovanni in Bragora and San Piero de Casteo with food stalls, music and traditional dances.
+Read more about visiting Venice in June here on this blog.

 Venice in July